freaktechnik/eslint-plugin-botland/README.md

 ## Rules
 - `entry-point`
   Checks that the script has the required `update` function.
+Marks all entry points as used.
 - `no-unsupported-syntax`
   Checks for unsupported JS syntax features.
 - `no-terminator-in-init`